 Hegseth sparks debate on combat standards, female vet says generations worked for integration

-While addressing military leaders on Tuesday, Defense Secretary Pete Hegseth reopened the debate nationally on women in combat.
+While addressing military leaders last week, Defense Secretary Pete Hegseth reopened the debate nationally on women in combat.

 Among other announcements, Hegseth said that anyone in a military combat role must meet the “highest male standard.”